-In short, entrepreneurs can reduce their risk exposure through knowledge and preparation.
+In short, entrepreneurs can decrease their risk exposure through knowledge and preparation.

 What do we mean by that?

-Well, when those opportunities we mentioned earlier arise, a fully-aware and skilled entrepreneur is going to have a greater understanding of how to fully capitalize on the situation with less risk.
+Well, when those opportunities we mentioned earlier arise, a fully-aware and skilled entrepreneur is going to have a greater understanding of how to fully capitalize on the situation and decrease risk.